 Food, drink and tobacco research and development spending was 430 million GBP in the UK in 2015.

 The UK is a globally recognised centre for R&D in food and drink with an emphasis on new product development, greater convenience and healthier products.
 Mondolez International, PepsiCo, Mars and Unilever all have food and drink R&D operations in the UK.

 Some of the world’s best research facilities host collaborations between universities and food and drink companies.
 Swiss company, Nestlé, has a product technology centre in York, which is developing new technologies and products for UK consumers and for Nestlé’s businesses around the world.

 Companies investing in food and drink research in the UK may qualify for lower rates of corporation tax, under the government’s R&D tax relief scheme.

-If you are thinking about investing in the UK, contact our investment services team about market insights, connections and incentives.
+If you are thinking about investing in the UK, contact our investment services team about insights, connections and incentives.

 UK food and drink industry specialisms

 The UK packaging industry is a large and developed sector with annual sales of £10.9 billion.
 Of this, £7.1 billion is used for food and drink.
 The majority of UK production is sold in the UK and a majority of UK sales are made in the UK.

 There are 85,000 jobs in the packaging sector, representing 3% of UK manufacturing employment.

 Packaging in the UK helps supports the demand to reduce waste.
 The UK wastes just 3% of food, which is very low by international and historic standards.
 And over 67% of packaging in the UK is recycled, which is ahead of EU targets.